AY2526S2-CS2103-F13-1/tp/docs/DeveloperGuide.md

 1. User chooses to add a new gamer contact.
 2. User provides the required gamertag and any optional fields.
-3. BB validates the provided details.
-4. BB saves the new gamer contact and displays a success message with the updated contact list.
+3. BB saves the new gamer contact and displays a success message with the updated contact list.

 Use case ends.

 **Extensions**

-3a.
+2a.
 The required gamertag field is missing.

-- 3a1.
+- 2a1.
 BB displays an error message showing the correct command format.
-- 3a2.
+- 2a2.
 User re-enters the add command with corrected input.
 - Use case resumes at step 1.

-3b.
+2b.
 One or more specified fields contain invalid values.

-- 3b1.
+- 2b1.
 BB displays an error message indicating that the input is invalid.
-- 3b2.
+- 2b2.
 User re-enters the add command with corrected input.
 - Use case resumes at step 1.

-3c.
+2c.
 A contact with the same gamertag already exists.

-- 3c1.
+- 2c1.
 BB displays an error message indicating that the gamertag is already in use.
-- 3c2.
+- 2c2.
 User re-enters the add command with a different gamertag.
 - Use case resumes at step 1.

 #### UC02 - List All Gamer Contacts